Product Inspection Services

 Pre-shipment inspection (PSI)

-PSI’s are also important to give buyers security when working with manufacturers to ensure that goods are of quality and up to the expectations set out.
+PSI’s give buyers security when working with manufacturers.
+It ensures that product quality matches expectations.
 This can protect a buyers brand when goods reach consumers.
-If the goods have not been inspected and there are defects, this may hurt the business’s reputation.
+Alternatively, If the goods have not been inspected and there are defects, this may hurt the business’s reputation.

 - Conduct a final random inspection of a randomly selected sample of goods.